 Correction.
 I intended to consolidate my pictures into one post but failed.
 This has turned into a final report on a[nother] Gaudí monument instead.

-Our visit to the last residential construction Gaudí undertook, la Casa Milà, was subdued in color and moist in ambient atmosphere.
+Our visit to the last residential construction Gaudí undertook, la Casa Milà, was subdued in color and moist in the ambient atmosphere.
 Yet somehow the grey, rainy day suited this large corner apartment building quite well.
 It is commonly known as La Pedrera, the quarry.
 A megalith like none other with a soft, curvy outline.

 But how do you gain admission to the magic sarsen stone?

-You enter through the much more modest side doors around the corner in Carrer de Provença.
+One enters the building through the much more modest side doors around the corner in Carrer de Provença.
 The large gate seen here used to be the entrance to the underground garage for the residents.
 Certainly a novel concept in 1910!

 Even on such a gloomy day, the inner courtyard presented a cheerful mood, though you still got rain in your eyes when you looked up.